 Write Up:

-This quarter, three employees involved in a TMA/TrMA/PV crash sought medical attention for their injuries.
-The 12 TMA/TrMA/PV crashes this quarter occurred predominantly in urban areas on major routes during daytime operations.
-Those operations included five pothole patching, three sweeping, three litter removal and one while working on signals/camera at an intersection.
+This quarter, three employees involved in TMA/TrMA/PV crashes sought medical attention for their injuries.
+The 15 protective vehicle crashes in the second quarter occurred predominantly in urban areas on major routes during daytime operations.
+Those operations included nine pothole patching, four sweeping, one spraying herbicide and one while landscaping (weed eating guardrail).

 Purpose of the Measure: